th-in-gs/YACYAML/ReadMe.md

     - Make sure _All_, not _Basic_ is selected at the top.
     - On the _Header Search Paths_ line, add `"$(TARGET_BUILD_DIR)/usr/local/lib/include"` and `"$(OBJROOT)/UninstalledProducts/include"` (make sure to include the quotes!)
     - On the _Other Linker Flags_ line, make sure the flags `-ObjC` and `-all_load` are there (add them if they're not).
+    - If your project's not already using ARC, you'll also need to add `-fobjc-arc` to the _Other Linker Flags_ (don't worry, that won't make Xcode think your project is using ARC too, it just links in the required support libraries for it so that YACYAML can use it).
 - When you want to use YACYAML, just `#import <YACYAML/YACYAML.h>`.